fkarg/fkarg.github.io/drafts/getting-things-done.md

 close to half a year since I finished GTD for the second time.

 I switched to [todo.txt][todotxt] with the [todo.sh cli][todocli] about three months ago, and certainly haven't regretted doing so.
-I synchronize my todo.txt-files with a private git repository across my multiple computers.
-I consider switching to a nextcloud instance, but I haven't thought that through yet.
-Seeing _when_ an item has been added or last modified (with `git blame`) is a feature I sometimes use, after all.
-I only recently started to look into some extension, with a clear idea in mind what I wanted.
-Of course it didn't exist, so I'll write it sometime soon.
+Synchronization of todo.txt-files happens through a private git repository, cloned on each of my computers.
+I'm considering a switch to a nextcloud instance, but I haven't thought that through yet.
+Seeing _when_ an item has been added or last modified (with `git blame`) is a feature I use, after all.
+Using the vanilla version up until a few days ago, I just realized there is a number of useful extensions out there.
+I was looking for a specific one.
+Of course, it didn't exist, so I'll write it sometime soon.

 My analog reference file system is a collection of (differently colored) folders, and pretty boring overall.
 Digitally, it's a bigger collection of text